richtastic/ff/src/3DR/wiki/app.md

 1 + 2 = NY9RPQHA

-- propagate scaling
-- final iteration step: optimize scale +- small margin
 - calculate cost of cell area once
+	- not working:
+	- perhaps the scale at witch this is calculated needs to include many more pixels?
 - sub-pixel minimum total cost point [location]

 - allow for SCALE differences